 Ever been deceived by stats?
-In this new series 'How to Lie With Stats (and get away with it)' we teach you the tools of the trade of the statistical conmen so you'll be better able to spot when someone is trying to con you.
+In this blog post we teach you the tools of the trade of the statistical conmen so you'll be better able to spot when someone is trying to con you.
 Ready?
 OK, let's go...

 Here is an advertisement that was recently placed in the New York Times to motivate people to go and get screened for colon cancer:

 You're only 50

 Wow!
 Scary, isn’t it?